JoeyShapiro/Kale/NOTES.md

 one list with categroy
 have that one on the bottom
 make that category different, or add it on top of

+should i just create one big list but have separate stuff for everything.. and put it all together should the category be collected though why not. they are not needed anymore